JoeyBGOfficial/Low-Cost-Accurate-Radar-Based-Human-Motion-Direction-Determination/README.md

 ### Write Sth.
 Upfront: ###

 So this is the second project that I am publishing on a preprint platform, which is not planning to submit to a journal or conference, but is open source.
 The main purpose of this work is to provide an angle prior for radar-based human gait recognition tasks.
 At the same time, we hope to explore a relatively accurate and low-cost solution.

 ### Basic Information: ###

 This repository is the open source code for my latest work: "Exploration of Low-Cost but Accurate Radar-Based Human Motion Direction Determination", submitted to arXiv.

+ArXiv Version of Paper can be downloaded at:

+Full Version of Paper can be downloaded at:

 **My Email:** JoeyBG@126.com;